 - 1) OSU / PSU registrars are not notified of UO registrants.
 Thus, it is the student's responsibility to be aware of course changes such as class cancellation. - 2) If you intend to apply a JC class to your degree, please note whether the class is actually a 500- or 600-level class.
-Although it appears as JC 610 on your UO transcript, it may not count toward Graduate School requirements for graduate coursework.
+Although it appears as JC 610 on your UO transcript, it may not count toward Division of Graduate Studies requirements for graduate coursework if it is a lower-level class.